asd-xiv/state-list/README.md

 ### Aggregate

-> Combine data coming from different sources (users from own api, tweet count from Twitter)
+> Combine data coming from different sources (users from own api, tweet count from Twitter).

 ### Mitigate inconsistent API

-> Uniform into a common shape, ie. stop backend tech dept from propagating into the frontend
+> Uniform into a common shape, ie. stop backend tech dept from propagating into the frontend.

 ### Race free

 > All CRUD operations are done in sequence.
-If `update` is issued after `delete`, the `update` promise will wait for `delete` to finish and then do it's work.
+If `update` is issued after `delete`, the `update` promise will wait for `delete` to finish.

 ### It's Redux